Energy Bill Discount Scheme

 What’s the Energy Bill Discount Scheme (EBDS)?

-It’s a government scheme that applies a baseline automatic discount on energy bills (both electricity & gas) for eligible non-domestic customers in Great Britain and Northern Ireland.
+It was a government scheme that applied a baseline automatic discount on energy bills (electricity and gas) for eligible non-domestic customers in Great Britain and Northern Ireland.

-The discount is applied on a per-unit basis during the 12-month period from April 2023 to March 2024, only if prices go above a certain threshold.
+The discount was applied on a per-unit basis during the 12-month period from April 2023 to March 2024 only if prices go above a certain threshold.

 There are also two additional discounts that need applying for, one for “Energy and Trade Intensive Industries” and another for “heat networks with domestic end consumers”.

-The scheme was established as part of the Energy Prices Act enacted in 2022 to combat the energy crisis of the same year.
+The scheme was established as part of the Energy Prices Act, which was enacted in 2022 to combat the energy crisis of the same year.

 What’s changing in the government support for business energy?

-Before diving into the key details of the Energy Bill Discount Scheme, let’s explore the key difference between the new and old government business energy support schemes.
+Before diving into the key details of the Energy Bill Discount Scheme, let’s explore the key difference between the two government business energy support schemes.

 Here’s a graphical comparison of discounts offered by the two schemes: